zazuko/rdf-vocabularies/README.md

 #### Loading all Ontologies as Datasets

 In browser environment this will cause a request for each individual dataset.
-It is thus recommended to always only [load the needed ontologies][#loading-only-some-ontologies-as-datasets] to reduce the unnecessary traffic and save bandwidth.
+It is thus recommended to always only [load the needed ontologies](#loading-only-some-ontologies-as-datasets) to reduce the unnecessary traffic and save bandwidth.

 ```js